 While adolescents may appear more accepting of your new partner than younger children, they may still perceive that person as a threat to your relationship.
 Ahrons also found that teenagers may find open affection between their parent and a partner troubling – so go easy on physical contact in front of them.
 Do you want your teenager to model their behavior after you?
 If so, you owe it to yourself and your kids to build new relationships thoughtfully.

-8 reasons not to introduce your new love to your kids too soon:
+8 reasons not to introduce a new love to your kids too soon:

 - Just because you are smitten with your new love, it doesn’t mean that your kids will share your positive feelings.
 In fact, children of divorce often feel rivalry with their parents’ love interest –especially the first few years after the divorce.